kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 [Subjectively](https://www.nature.com/articles/s41592-020-0886-9), the workflow description and management projects with the most traction in the community are [Snakemake](https://snakemake.readthedocs.io/en/stable/), [Nextflow](https://www.nextflow.io/), [CWL](https://www.commonwl.org/) and [WDL](https://openwdl.org/).
-Each of these projects boasts a vibrant user community, a reach feature set, and a sustained development history.
+Each of these projects boasts a vibrant user community, a rich feature set, and a sustained development history.
 In my day-to-day work I have ended up using WDL extensively.
 This is in large part due to the excellent work of my colleague [Mike Lin](https://www.mlin.net/).
 Thanks to Mike, WDL is the only workflow language with multiple production runtime implementations, and one of very few with a formal, tested language specification.
 The next ingredient for success is a